 As I’ve mentioned, ten days in Spain is ideal, but if you have less time, I’ll give some suggestions at the end of this post about where you can trim some days to make it fit into your vacation.

 Bienvenido a España!
-We’re starting your ten days in Spain in Barcelona.
+Start your tour of Spain in Barcelona.

 Take a walking tour, either with a group or self guided.
 There’s a lot to see here, so it’s best to get started early.
 Pick a neighborhood and explore.
 And don’t forget to get to stop for your first tapas of the trip.